-Voulolimni Beach in Crete lies on the southwestern coast of the island, about 70 kilometers from Chania and just a few minutes northwest of the Chrysoskalitissa Monastery.
+Voulolimni Beach in Chania Crete lies on the southwestern coast of the island, about 70 kilometers from Chania Town and just a few minutes northwest of the Chrysoskalitissa Monastery.
 Unlike typical sandy beaches, Voulolimni offers a unique landscape—a natural seawater pool formed in a rocky crater.
 Its name roughly translates to “sunken lake,” which perfectly captures its distinct appearance.

 A narrow opening connects the pool to the sea, allowing fresh seawater to flow in.
 The crystal-clear water shifts between shades of emerald green and deep blue, depending on the sunlight and depth.